When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Planters

-The planters were planted in an insect-friendly way by employees of the waste disposal and service company (ESB).
+The planters were planted with insect-friendly plants by employees of the waste disposal and service company (ESB).
 The planters are made of stainless steel and some also have oak benches.
 The wood comes from Bocholt oak trees that were felled by the ESB in the past during heavy storms.

 The planters are also mobile, meaning that they can be transported away by the ESB during major events on Georgsplatz, such as the Bocholt Wine Festival, and then set up again afterwards.